zigaudrey/DS-nitro-file-builder/README.md

 1. If you don't have PIL, **open the console and install with PIP**
 1. Launch **the script in the console so PIL will works**
 1. Choose a picture you want to convert.
 It has to be **under or equal to 256x192 and both dimensions a divisible of 8**
 1. Choose the color depth.
-It is **best to match the depth from the original picture and use a drawing software to check how many colors it has**
+It is **best to match the depth of the original picture and use a drawing software to check how many colors it has**
 1. Choose the X and Y position to place on the screen. **Depending on the size of the picture, the script shows which position you can choose**
-1. **Three Nitro files will be created**, ready to be used in Rom Hack
+1. **Three Nitro files will be created**, ready to be used in DS Rom Hack

+## What the script lacks
+- Check for duplicate or flipped tiles
+- Making multiple palettes of 16 or 256 colors

 ## Notice
 If you open a new 16-colors NCGR pictures in [NitroPaint](https://github.com/Garhoogin/NitroPaint), you will find a second transparent part.
 Ignore it.

-## What the script can't do
-- Check for duplicate or flipped tiles
-- Making multiple palettes of 16 or 256 colors

 ## Fun Facts
 - A 16-colors NCGR file share the same format as the GBA.
 It can be modified in [YY-CHR](https://www.romhacking.net/utilities/119/) with the GBA setting